Chris J. Rhoads

 Defined success criteria, and empowered five multidisciplinary teams to resolve.
 Fully responsible for program implementation involving over 200 people.
 Also initiated Time Tracking project to enable managers to effectively guide resources.

-MBNA 1/96– 5/98
+MBNA/Bank of America 1/96– 5/98

 Also recognized issues with $600 million capital budget procedures.
 Streamlined approval and forecasting process through teamwork and technology.
-Designed and implemented new software for tracking capital and project budgets.
+Designed and implemented new process for tracking capital and project budgets.
 Improvements included elimination of reconciliation issues, time reduction for major expenditures from 18 days to less than 2 days, and from 41 days to 2 days for minor projects.
 Also increased accuracy (see chart).

 Chosen by senior management to lead a team of eighty people to design & develop process and system to meet the drastically changing planning needs.
 Fully responsible for all aspects including developing the business requirements and choosing the software.